The Final Sequence

 The Outer Darkness is a place of unending punishment and torment.

 After learning the details provided in Isa 14 and Luk 16, Sheol/Hades seem relatively tame and non-threatening when compared to the Outer Darkness.
-Its description is so dark and terrifying that the human mind, truly, is incapable of grasping anything even the beginnings of its full scope.
+Its description is so dark and terrifying that the human mind, truly, is incapable of grasping anything even approaching the beginnings of its full scope.

 Before leaving this subsection, I must point out some elements which really are obvious, but which (I suspect) very few people think about—of that small number of people who actually do consider the terrifying truth of the Outer Darkness.

 Remember that both in Isa 14 and Luk 16, the inhabitants could see and interact with one another.
 This will not be the case in the Outer Darkness: it is the condition of unending darkness.
 Its inhabitants will never, ever again see anything or anyone.
+They will be left to the utter and complete loneliness of their own mind.

+But that is not the end of it.
 Notice this text again (reference above):

 Mat 22.11-14